Statistical Sales Forecasting?

 - How accurate, and at what time, product and customer granularity, do the forecasts have to be?
 If you've tested the statistical algorithms and you find they are accurate enough.... then great!
 But our experience suggests they are unlikely to be accurate enough in most real-world markets.

 So, is there a solution?

 Nobody said sales forecasting for business was easy!

-However, it is important to recognise that statistical forecasting has big limitations for real world sales forecasting.
-Whilst the alternatives do require much more human investment, the results are likely to be significantly better.
+However, it is important to accept that statistical forecasting has major limitations for real world sales forecasting.
+Whilst alternative approaches require more time investment, the results are likely to be significantly better.
 Consider the following alternatives to running and re-running statistical forecasting algorithms:

 - Use the 80:20 (Pareto) rule or other types of product / customer classifications to focus time and attention on the relatively small number of skus or customers that account for a relatively high proportion of sales.
-You may be surprised how few skus account for so much of your business!
-(Tip: Prophecy™ can be configured to provide live Pareto views for any collection of products or customers.)
+If you have not already run an 80:20 analysis on your skus you may be surprised how few account for so much of your business.
+(Tip: Prophecy™ can be configured to provide instant Pareto views for any selection of products or customers.)

 - Forecast the 80% of skus that typically account for the smallest 20% of sales less frequently or by exception.
 For example, after next year has been forecasted only revisit the forecast for known significant events or by exception as the year begins to sell.
 Prophecy's built in accuracy analysis, trend graphs and Advisor text will help your forecasters quickly identify when these exceptions occur.

 - For the 80% of skus that typically account for the smallest 20% of sales, consider whether it is more efficient to let the statistical algorithm generate a forecast and then spend time correcting it, or use one of Prophecy's easy data-entry features to eyeball the sales line and spread / pro-rate a total annual forecast across the year.
 (Hint: maybe it's the latter!)